 Katia Engel’s approach here is very specific: each performance shows a video projection, which is not just a prominent element, but core to the development of the work.
-What connects the Performance Serial as a whole is the exploration of time in movement and the human capacity and limitation to perceive and recognize change.
+What connects the videos as a whole is the exploration of time in movement and the human capacity and limitation to perceive and recognize change.

 Katia Engel collaborates in this project with choreographers and performers, who are trained in a particular style of Minangkabau pencak-silat (local martial-art) ‘harimau’ (tiger style).
 This choice of working with Minangkabau pencak-silat ‘harimau’ derives from the fact that this technique is – as the name already suggests – inspired by the movements of a tiger, less stylized and more spontaneous with all movements taking place with proximity to the floor.